FdSc Agriculture and Farm Management

 This course aims to equip you with the practical, financial and management skills necessary to manage a successful business despite fluctuating commodity prices.

-Whether you wish to manage an agricultural enterprise or farming business, migrate into finance or journalism, or continue studying agriculture and land management, this course will give you the practical, financial, and management skills you need.
-We will even guide your progression on to other conversion courses if you so wish.
-That might be one of our own BSc Honours top-up courses or a relevant opportunity at another Higher Education Institution in the UK.
+Whether you wish to manage an agricultural enterprise or farming business, migrate into finance or journalism, or continue studying agriculture and land management, this agriculture and farm management course will give you the practical, financial and management skills you need.
+We’ll even guide your progression on to other conversion courses if you so wish.
+That might be one of our own BSc Honours top-up courses or a relevant opportunity at another HEI in the UK.

-You will have the opportunity to gain relevant practical experience and qualifications through rural skills training within the areas of crops and pesticides, estate maintenance, forestry, machinery, vehicles, and health and safety at our Rural Innovation Centre at Harnhill Manor Farm.
+On this foundation course you’ll have the opportunity to gain relevant practical experience and qualifications through rural skills training within the areas of crops and pesticides, estate maintenance, forestry, machinery, vehicles, and health and safety, at our campus-based Rural Innovation Centre at Harnhill Manor Farm.
 You can enrol for courses leading to the award of Certificates of Competence.